 Review essays should use critical evaluations of one or more recent books addressing a common topic as a platform to discuss broader issues or emerging trends in a field.

 Citational diversity is a priority for HJAS.
-In the face of studies showing endemic undercitation of the scholarship of women and people of color (see, for example, this Inside Higher Ed op-ed and this annotated bibliography of gender bias in academia from LSE scholars), HJAS asks review authors to consider whether the relevant scholarship of women, people of color, and scholars resident at Asia-based institutions is cited and these scholars’ intellectual contributions are appropriately acknowledged.
+Studies show endemic undercitation of the scholarship of women and people of color (see, for example, this Inside Higher Ed op-ed and this annotated bibliography of gender bias in academia from LSE scholars).
+In that spirit, HJAS asks reviewers to consider whether authors have engaged with all relevant scholarship, including work by women and in Asian languages.

 Conflicts of Interest